globaltravelreport/global-travel-report/content/articles/hidden-gems-top-international-destinations-for-aussies-in-20.md

 ---
 title: '''Hidden Gems: Top International Destinations for Aussies in'''
 summary: >-
-  Gone are the days when Australian travelers stuck to the well-trodden paths of Europe and Southeast Asia.
-In 2025, it's all about discovering those un...
 date: '2025-04-07T17:10:45.908Z'
 country: '''Ghana, Georgia'''
 type: '''Culture, Adventure'''